EnAccess/micropowermanager/README.md

 ## Documentation

-ThingsBoard documentation is hosted on [micropowermanager.io](https://micropowermanager.io/).
+MPM's documentation is hosted on [micropowermanager.io](https://micropowermanager.io/).

 ## This project